-Find out how to apply for your bursary and how to send your supporting information.
+Find out how to apply for your bursary and send supporting evidence.

-To reapply for a bursary you need to complete an application form on the Bursary Online Support System (BOSS):
+To apply or reapply for a bursary you need to complete an application form on the Bursary Online Support System (BOSS):

-- doesn’t need to be completed in one session
+- does not need to be completed in one session

-We’ll let you know what supporting evidence you may need to submit once you’ve completed your application.
+We’ll let you know by email what supporting evidence you will need to send once you’ve submitted your application.

 Start your application

-You don't need to create a new BOSS account when you reapply for your bursary.
+You do not need to create a new BOSS account when you reapply for your bursary.
 Log in to your existing account and follow the steps.

-- you’re studying on a Social Work course – go to Social Work Bursaries to apply.
-NB Social work students on a joint discipline course for example, combined with Nursing, can still apply through BOSS.
+- you’re studying on a Social Work course – go to Social Work Bursaries to apply

-- you are applying for any of the Learning Support Fund allowances and you are not a student attending an eligible part-time programme.
+- you are applying for any of the Learning Support Fund allowances, including the new £5,000 Training Grant

-Don't forget to have a look at our help and guidance section to assist when completing your applications.
+Do not forget to have a look at our help and guidance section to assist when completing your application.

 Sending your supporting evidence